Nadine2016/knative/deploy-job.md

    </tr>
    <tr>
    <td><code>--argument</code></td>
    <td>Sets any arguments for the container.
 To specify more than one argument, use more than one `--argument` flag; for example, `-a argA -a argB`.
-This value overrides any arguments passed in the job definition.
+This value overrides any arguments that are passed in the job definition.
 This value is optional.</td>
    </tr>
    <tr>
    <td><code>--command</code></td>